mpatfield/homebridge-easy-mqtt/README.md

 Info:
 - `name` - The display name for the accessory in HomeKit
-- `type` - The type of accessory, currently only LockMechanism and Switch are supported
+- `type` - The type of accessory, currently LockMechanism, Outlet, and Switch are supported
 - `manufacturer` - (Optional) The accessory manufacturer which will display in HomeKit device details
 - `model` - (Optional) The accessory model which will display in HomeKit device details
 - `serialNumber` - (Optional) The accessory serial number which will display in HomeKit device details